 Paradise Square is produced by special arrangement with Garth H. Drabinsky in association with Peter LeDonne and Teatro Proscenium Limited Partnership.

+Paradise Square: A New Musical includes haze and fog effects and the use of non-nicotine, non-herbal stage cigarettes.
 Berkeley Rep offers an advisory about any stage effect of potential concern to patrons’ health.
-We will post this information as soon as it’s available.
 We don’t offer advisories about subject matter, as sensitivities vary from person to person.
 If you have any concerns about content, please contact the box office.

 Mechanics Bank Wealth Management

 Premium: $105–115 · Section A: $90–100 · Section B: $60–85